-Semester Tests: 0% There will be 3 tests and there will be no makeup exams given.
-Zeros will be given for all nissed tests.
-Final Exam: 25% The common final will be given during the last week of the semester.
-A score of 0 will be given if the final is missed.
+Semester Tests: 60% all misse There will be $\underline{3}$ tests and there will be no makeup exams given.
+Zeros will be given for ed tests.
+Final Exam: 25% be give The common final will be given during the last week of the semester.
+A score of 0 will n if the final is missed.
 Homework 15% Done on MathXL.
 Extra Credit: 0% There is no extra credit.
-Students must learn the material to pass this course. as are calculated by using the standard scale of:
+Students must learn the material to pass this course.